Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Introduction

 We aim for an approach that relies on mathematical morphology techniques to identify connected components.
-We consider Lie groups $G$ equipped with a left-invariant metric tensor field $\mathcal{G}$, which ensures that the output is independent of the orientation of the input image.
+We consider Lie groups $G$ equipped with a left-invariant metric tensor field $\mathcal{G}$ .
 This metric tensor field induces a left-invariant distance $d_\mathcal{G}$ on the Lie group.
 The precise formulas for the metric $d_\mathcal{G}$ and metric tensor field $\mathcal{G}$ will follow in Section~\ref{sec:LieGroupsLeftInvariantDistances} (cf. \eqref{eq:distance},\eqref{eq:MTFweights}).

-The metric tensor field $\mathcal{G}$ is determined by three parameters $w_1$, $w_2$, and $w_3$.
+In the specific case $G=SE(2)$, the group of roto-translations, the metric tensor field $\mathcal{G}$ is determined by three parameters $w_1$, $w_2$, and $w_3$.
 Intuitively, these parameters represent tangential, lateral, and angular movement costs respectively.

-The influence of different choices for the parameters $w_1$, $w_2$, and $w_3$ is illustrated in Fig.~\ref{fig:InfluenceMetricTensorField}, where the reference image is lifted to the space of positions and orientations.
+The influence of different choices for these parameters is illustrated in Fig.~\ref{fig:InfluenceMetricTensorField}, where the reference image is lifted to the space of roto-translations.
 One single Riemannian ball is plotted in each figure (lifted to $\SE{2}$ and projection on $\mathbb{R}^2$) to illustrate the influence of the metric tensor field.

 The introduced algorithm will identify, for a given threshold $\delta>0$, the largest cover of $I$ such that all sets are separated by at least distance $\delta$.
-Every set in this cover is called a \deltaConnected\ component.
+We call every set in this cover a `\deltaConnected\ component'.
 The threshold distance $\delta>0$ is a parameter to be tuned by the user.

+\begin{remark}[$\delta$-connected components and \v{C}ech/Vietoris-Rips complexes of radius $\delta/2$] \\ \deltaConnected\ components of discrete point clouds arise as connected components of the vertices of non-singleton elements in \v{C}ech (and Vietoris-Rips) complexes of radius $\delta/2>0$.
+Formally, non-singleton elements in Cech complexes are simplices (not points).
+The identification of \deltaConnected\ components and \v{C}ech complexes also generalizes from discrete point clouds to (para)compact sets \cite{edelsbrunner2010computational,boissonnat2018geometric,dey2022computational,Kim2020homotopy} (via nerves of $\delta$-balls centered at points of the set).
+In our setting, where we only consider compact subsets of Lie groups, and in our analysis, the basic notion of \deltaConnected\ component suffices. \end{remark}

+In calculating these \deltaConnected\ components, we rely on formal morphological convolutions via Hamilton-Jacobi-Bellman (HJB) equations and Riemannian distance approximations, allowing for fast, parallelizable morphological convolution algorithms.